pablop16n/web-docs-scorer/README.md

 ### Another example of the _quality_score_

-The following excerpt belongs to the file `example/example2.txt`, a Chinese document from the HPLT v1.2 dataset.
-The document got a **quality_score** of 1.5:
+The following excerpt belongs to the file `example/example2.txt`, a bad scored Chinese document from the HPLT v1.2 dataset.
+The document got a **_quality_score_** of 1.5:

 > [...]
 >